 Wallet balances can improve speed and cost outcomes, but once those balances can sit as float or generate interest-like value, compliance scope can get heavier.
 That is the core design tension in 2026.
 Product teams want faster, smoother money movement, while legal, compliance, and finance need controls for how funds are held, monitored, and handled when something goes wrong.

 That risk is not theoretical.
 GAO has noted both the upside, including faster transactions and potential cost savings, and that major harms have already occurred, including a case where a substantial portion of platform assets might be missing or stolen.
 So the practical question is not just whether to add a wallet.
-It is what wallet model you are actually building, and what obligations come with it.
+It is which wallet model you are actually building, and what obligations come with it.

 Also verify rule status before treating any item as a design anchor.
 The OCC entry posted on 03/02/2026 is a proposed rule, not final text.
 The Federal Register listing also states it does not provide legal notice.
 If your team references it, confirm current status, including the 05/01/2026 comment-period checkpoint, before locking assumptions.